 Seddiqi & Sons, however, took the opposite tack, by focusing exclusively on independents – whose greatest value is perhaps preserving the diversity of watchmaking.
 DWW was all about proselytising for the cause of independent watchmaking, and not about selling more watches, according to its organisers.
 It’s easy to be sceptical of such a proclamation coming from a watch retailer – your correspondent certainly was – but that was a genuine commitment.

 |A panel at DWW on collecting vintage watches led by Christie’s Eric Wind|

 While the eight key independent brands with exhibits at DWW are all carried by Seddiqi & Sons, DWW also included brands with no retail presence at all in Dubai.
 That meant on hand to give watchmaking masterclasses were Marco Lang of Lang & Heyne, Peter Speake-Marin of the eponymous brand, as well as the Christian van der Klaauw.
 Movement developer Jean-Marc Wiederrecht was also part of a panel discussion, despite not actually having his own watch brand.
-In fact, the organisers of DWW wanted include talented but less well known independents, like Hajime Asaoka of Japan, but they were unable to attend.
+In fact, the organisers of DWW wanted include talented but less well known independents, but they were unable to attend.

 Auctioneer Christie’s also got its turn in the spotlight at DWW, with its Dubai watch auction taking place during the week, despite retailers seeing auctioneers as rivals for the same collectors’ dollar.
 Not only did was the auction part of the DWW programme, Christie’s watch experts, including head of department John Reardon, were speakers at several sessions.